If I could have one snack for the rest of my life, these Baked Potato Wedges would make the top of my list.

 - Make them your own!
 Cut the wedges into whatever size you prefer, just adjust the baking time.
 Skip the rosemary and sprinkle them with your favorite spices.
 Don’t add anything but the salt and pepper if you like.
 Your potatoes, your rules.

 What to serve them with?

 The sky’s the limit!
-I like them all by themselves or with some homemade ranch dressing.
+I like them all by themselves or with ranch dressing.
 Ketchup, mustard, honey-mustard, cheese sauce, onion dip, mayo, even drizzled with a balsamic glaze are all great choices.
 You can even top them with chili or make nacho fries!

 - 3 tbsp olive oil